Welcome to Lower School

 A student studies a specimen under a microscope in science class

 Lower School Science is a non-textbook based program that continuously incorporates the evolving world of science and technology.
 Classes meet every other day for an hour with labs every week.

 Beginning with an immersion experience in the 4th Grade, students practice what it means to be a scientist through an engaging, hands-on, lab-based curriculum that explores topics in both the physical and biological sciences.
 The 4th Grade science curriculum exposes the girls to many of the tools that scientists use to make observations and collect data and instills the habits of mind which successful scientists use on a daily basis.
 Highlights of the 4th Grade science program include the Metric Olympics, Introduction to Chemistry, California Ecosystems and performing field work as a Botanist.

 Fifth grade science focuses on life science, space, and engineering, culminating in the Engineering & Design Team Challenges.
 Students learn the value in working collaboratively and to solve problems in innovative and creative ways.
 This re-imagining of the traditional “science fair” celebrates the process of science, rather than the product.
 Girls gain confidence that they can solve problems and become the future of science.

 In the 6th Grade, our faculty works closely together to incorporate science into an interdisciplinary understanding.
 Sixth graders make connections between science and humanities, math, technology, and Spanish.
 Highlights of the year include dissection, computer programming and robotics, independent research projects and celebrating women in science.

-A student explores robotics in a Computer Science class
+Students explore robotics in a 4th grade Computer Science class

 Westridge is committed to providing learning opportunities that produce technology-capable students who learn and live successfully in today’s increasingly complex and information-rich world.